Authored by the expert who managed and guided the team behind the Argentina Property Pack

 Does buying property help me get residency and citizenship in Patagonia in 2026?

-As of early 2026, buying a home in Patagonia by itself is not a direct path to residency or citizenship in either Argentina or Chile, unlike "golden visa" programs you might find in some European or Caribbean countries.
+As of 2026, buying a home in Patagonia does not automatically give a foreigner residency, permanent residency, or citizenship in either Argentina or Chile.

 Can I legally rent out property on my visa in Patagonia right now?